Q & A

 How is the pharmaceutical industry involved?

 Representatives from pharmaceutical, diagnostics, devices and digital industries make up an Industries Forum that contributes to the work of the Taskforce.
 The Industries Forum has no editorial control over the activities of the Taskforce or Working Groups.
-A number of the members of the Industries Forum provide financial backing to the Taskforce.
+A number of the members of the Industries Forum are providing financial backing to the Taskforce.

 Hasn’t lung health recently been made a priority issue for the NHS?

 Yes, the Government has recognised the importance of lung health in the Major Conditions Strategy, with chronic respiratory disease as one of the six health conditions included.
 This strategy is set to be published in early 2024.
-The NHSE’s Long Term Plan also identifies respiratory disease as a clinical priority.
+The NHSE’s Long Term Pan also identifies respiratory disease as a clinical priority.

 What does the NHS Long-Term Plan set out for lung health?